 - Compression also helps control swelling and bruising.
 Our patients wear this for about 2 weeks full-time and then part time for a third week.

 - Different styles are available for the various zones treated by the Liposuction.
 Girdle-like pants are used for the buttocks and thighs.
 An elastic vest is used for the male chest.
 Hooks and zippers on side openings assist in getting the garments on and taking them off.

 - At the end of your first two weeks of recovery, we will evaluate your recovery.
 You will likely be able to stop wearing the compression garment after the first week.
 In addition, you can begin returning gradually to your normal exercise routine.
 At your follow-up we will talk about your routine and advise you when you can return to each activity.

 Liposuction uses local anesthesia and is a remarkably safe procedure with few significant side effects.
 Infrequent minor complications such as skin irregularity, lumpiness, dimpling, loose skin, numbness, infections, and objectionable scarring (rare) may occur and are usually easily corrected.

-Atlanta liposuction specialists, Dr. Marcia Byrd and Dr. Paul McCluskey care for patients throughout the United States and Canada.
-Locally, they service the North Atlanta, GA area including Roswell GA, Alpharetta GA, Milton GA, Woodstock GA, Canton GA, Dunwoody GA, Sandy Springs, GA and more.
-If you would like to make an appointment to discuss liposuction, call (770) 587-1711 and schedule a consultation.
+Atlanta liposuction and lipedema specialist, Dr. Marcia Byrd treat patients for lipedema throughout the United States, Canada, and internationally.
+They are located in the Atlanta Metro area of Roswell, Georgia.
+Locally, they service the North Atlanta, GA area including, Alpharetta GA, Milton GA, Woodstock GA, Canton GA, Dunwoody GA, Sandy Springs, GA and more.
+If you would like to make an appointment to be diagnosed and treated for lipedema, call (770) 587-1711 and schedule a consultation.
 Be the best you can be and live a full life – there is no reason to wait!